CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection: INTRODUCTION

 A major challenge in DoH tunnel detection is the need for large-scale and diverse datasets to train accurate Machine Learning~(ML) models.
 Traditional network security solutions, such as Deep Packet Inspection (DPI)~\cite{wang2021comprehensive}, are less effective against encrypted traffic, limiting their applicability.
 To overcome these challenges, intrusion detection systems increasingly rely on ML techniques to classify suspicious patterns in network traffic~\cite{montazeri2020detection}.
 However, training robust ML models for DoH tunnel detection typically requires centralized data collection, where DNS traffic from multiple sources is aggregated.
 This centralized approach raises significant privacy concerns, as entities must share sensitive DNS traffic, and it also introduces a single point of failure, making the system more vulnerable to targeted attacks.

 Recently, new paradigms have emerged with the purpose of distributing the learning process, thus avoiding the localization of data in a single point and enhancing data privacy.
-Among them is Federated Learning~\cite{McMahan17} (FL), which allows for a collaborative and distributed training process in which each participant trains a local ML model with only its own data.
+Among them is Federated Learning~(FL)~\cite{McMahan17}, which allows for a collaborative and distributed training process in which each participant trains a local ML model with only its own data.
 Subsequently, participants share their ML models with a central server that aggregates them to compute a global model.
 This iterative process also presents a decentralized approach, Decentralized Federated Learning (DFL), where the presence of a central server disappears to favor scalability and robustness against failures in large, sparse, and dynamic scenarios~\cite{Hallaji24}.

-Besides that, in certain real-world scenarios it is not common to have a complete dataset available to train an ML algorithm.
-In such cases, ML algorithms are trained as new samples are generated, for instance, in the context of sensoring data.
-In addition, the distribution of this data may vary over time, as well as different contexts not originally contemplated.
-Incremental learning~\cite{Joshi12} is a methodological framework within the field of ML that utilizes techniques on data or ML models with the objective of enabling models to learn and progressively reinforce its knowledge without losing previously acquired information.
-This makes it a fundamental field for processing data in online environments, such as DNS, where data arrives temporally in sequential order and ML models need to be updated to improve predictions.
+Besides that, in certain real-world deployments, it is not common to have a complete and static dataset available to train an ML algorithm from the beginning.
+In such cases, data are produced continuously, and ML algorithms are trained as new samples arrive, for instance, in the context of sensor data.
+In addition, the distribution of this data may vary over time due to diurnal patterns, policy changes, or, most important in our case, adversarial behavior.
+This streaming and non-stationary setting is particularly characteristic in DNS and DoH fields, where data arrives temporally in sequential order and generated from different end users.
+Consequently, processing this data requires methods such as continuous training from successively arriving batches rather than assuming a single, monolithic training set.